 Credit notes issued for invoices with a customer credit balance applied to them sometimes result in funds being credited to the credit balance instead of their initial payment method.
 For example, if a credit balance of 150 USD is applied to an invoice for 200 USD, then the finalized invoice is for 50 USD.
 If you issue a credit note for 50 USD or less, the funds are refunded to the customer’s payment method.
 Anything above 50 USD is added to the customer’s credit balance and is applied to the next invoice.

-Discounts are applied evenly to all line items on an invoice.
+Discounts apply evenly to all line items all line items on an invoice.
 For example, applying a 50% discount to an invoice with 10 line items at 10 USD each results in each line item costing 5 USD instead.
-If you credit back one line item, 5 USD is returned to the customer.
+If you credit back one line item, the customer receives a 5 USD refund.

 Discounts with a set amount work in a similar way.
 Applying a 10 USD discount to an invoice with 10 line items at 10 USD each results in each line item costing 9 USD instead.
-If you credit back a single item, 9 USD is returned to the customer.
+If you credit back a single item, the customer receives a 9 USD refund.
 However, this means that the original 10 USD discount ends up only being 9 USD.
 If you want to make sure the customer receives the full 10 USD discount, you can add a custom line item for 1 USD in the credit note to credit back the single item.

 Voiding credit notes